Isla Mata la Gata – A Tiny Island Paradise

 The name of the cayo, Mata la Gata translates literally to Kill the Cat.
 However, loosely translated in local vernacular it means Nurse Shark Grove.

-Isla Mata la Gata is situated between Cayo Enrique and Cayo Caracoles, which are all part of La Parguera Nature Reserve.
-If you are trying to find these on a map, they are located 1 to 2 nautical miles south of La Parguera, which is in the town of Lajas, which is in the south-west part of Puerto Rico.
+Isla Mata la Gata is situated between Cayo Enrique and Cayo Caracoles, which are all part of La Parguera Nature Reserve which is 1 to 2 nautical miles south of La Parguera, which is in the town of Lajas, which is in the south-west part of Puerto Rico.

 Isla Mata la Gata is a small island, measuring only about 1500 feet long and 1200 feet wide.
 It was formed by coral fragments that got caught in the red mangrove roots.